eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-03-10-allure-report-release/README.md

 - Integrate the necessary Allure dependencies into the project to support JUnit5 tests.
 - Configure test settings so that Allure result files are generated during test execution, but delay report generation until a release is initiated.
-- Optionally, enhance test code with Allure-specific annotations such as `@DisplayName`, `@Description` and `@Step` for selected tests that require more detailed execution information.
 2) Create GitHub Actions workflow to automate the process during release publishing:
 - Run the end-to-end tests.
 - Generate the Allure report.